 Pregnancy is a never ending group of changes.
-The sciatica nerve can be a great source of pain during pregnancy, but women can avoid and treat the condition with rest and patience.
+The sciatic nerve can be a great source of pain during pregnancy, but women can avoid and treat the condition with rest and patience.
 Women who suffer from sciatica pain during pregnancy most often report the same physical symptoms.
 These include pin pricks appearing in the leg, foot or lower back.

-Where is the Sciatica Nerve?
+Where is the Sciatica Sciatic Nerve?

 The sciatica nerve stretches from the lower back to the feet.
 This nerve is very sensitive to pressure which can cause pain and discomfort.
 The pain associated with sciatica pain during pregnancy is not a permanent pain unless a sciatica injury was present before the mother became pregnant.

 The sciatic nerve often becomes slightly inflamed in order to cause sciatica pain during pregnancy.
 This inflammation often occurs as a result of the pressure being placed on the nerve by the growing belly.
 Swelling of the body from water retention can add to the discomfort of the sciatica nerve.